 Martha Kazungu is a Ugandan curator and art historian currently living in Hamburg.
 She holds a Master of Arts in African Verbal and Visual Arts from the University of Bayreuth, Germany.
 Kazungu is the founder of The Njabala Foundation, a safe space for female artists to blossom.

 Elephant Kunsthall is an artist-run and independent venue for international contemporary art and research located in Lillehammer, Norway.
 Elephant Kunsthall is organized by artist Mads A. Andreassen.

 NAA Programme pilot 2021–2022

-The NAA Programme has seven participant-teams from the fields of music, performing arts, literature, crafts, visual arts, film, design and architecture.
-The is conducted as a pilot project by Norwegian Arts Abroad (NAA) in collaboration with the Norwegian Ministry of Foreign Affairs, to create more international opportunities for the Norwegian arts and creative industries in the reopening after COVID-19.
+The NAA Programme pilot had seven participant-teams from the fields of music, performing arts, literature, crafts, visual arts, film, design and architecture.
+The project was conducted as a pilot project by Norwegian Arts Abroad (NAA) in collaboration with the Norwegian Ministry of Foreign Affairs in 2021–2022, to create more international opportunities for the Norwegian arts and creative industries in the reopening after COVID-19.
 See all the final projects in the presentation brocure New Voices from Norway.